▶️ LISTEN TO THIS ARTICLE

 • [ ] Identify all applicable regulatory frameworks (sector-specific + AI-specific + cross-cutting)

-• [ ] Map your AI system's risk classification under each framework (EU AI Act tier, FDA device class, FedRAMP impact level)
+• [ ] Map your AI system's risk classification under each applicable framework (EU AI Act tier, FDA device class, FedRAMP impact level)

 • [ ] Document data flows and identify every compliance boundary your data crosses